writeonlycode/basic-authentication/README.md

 `Authorization` header; if it's present, it retrieves and checks the credentials, and if they are valid, respond with a welcome message.
 Otherwise, it sends a 401 response with the `WWW-Authenticate` header set to `Basic`.

+[^1]: **Disclaimer:** The code presented above and in the source files doesn't follow the security best practices that would be necessary in a real world application.
+The purpose of the code is to be as simple as possible, so the focus can be on the logic relevant to demonstrate the Basic Authentication strategy.